 Tenure of Members

 Council members are appointed to staggered 2-year terms.
 Members appointed under section I(1)(a), (b), (c), d), (e), (f), (h), and (j) will be reconfirmed or replaced beginning in September 2010; members appointed under section I (g), (i), (k), (l), an (m) will be reconfirmed or replaced beginning September 2011.

+Terms of at large members, appointed under Section (I)(1)(n) shall be staggered, ending in September 2023 and September 2024.

-There is no limitation as to the number of consecutive terms a member may serve.
+There is no limitation as to the number of consecutive terms a member may serve, except members appointed under Section (I)(1)(n).
+Members appointed under Section (I)(1)(n) serve 2-year terms and may serve up to 2 consecutive terms.
+Service of a second term requires renomination by the council and appointment by the governor.

 As vacancies occur, the Council chair will seek a replacement member as soon as practicable and in accordance with Section I(1) and without altering the schedule specified in Section II(1).

 Council members shall have all voting rights and privileges granted by their appointment.
+When filling in for the council member, identified alternates shall have the same voting rights and privileges as the council member.

+Appointment of At-Large Members

+The Member Relations Committee is responsible for identifying and assessing potential at-large members.

+At least one of the at large members will be a person from a marginalized community.
+Marginalized communities are communities that are excluded from mainstream social, economic, educational, and/or cultural life.

+Whenever possible, members who are people with disabilities will be prioritized.

+The Member Relations committee will consider applicants who have completed the application process and may recommend potential members to the full Council.

+The committee will develop an application process to assess potential new members prior to recommendation to the full Council.

+The full Council is responsible for approving at large Council members by vote at a meeting of the Council.

+Potential at large members are then submitted to the Governor for appointment by the Chair of the Council or their designee.

 Duties of the Council

 Pursuant to RSA 171-A: 3(III), the Council shall regularly review information on the quality of developmental services in New Hampshire and make recommendations for improving service quality and the quality assurance and continuous improvement systems, including but not limited to: